 - Raised AU$3.65 million, of which AU$3.25 million has been raised in Australia through RCOA.

 - Active sponsorship applications for 241 people – 146 refugees currently living in Nauru, PNG or medically evacuated to Australia and 95 separated family members living in other countries.

 - While COVID-19 has slowed the processing of applications by the Canadian Government, several applicants have been invited to complete pre-departure medicals.

 - MOSAIC and Ads-Up Canada have teams of volunteers across Canada ready to receive the refugees when they arrive.

 - Volunteers in Australia working with MOSAIC have dozens more applications prepared and ready to lodge as soon as funds are raised for more sponsorships.
-MOSAIC expects to have up to 150 more sponsorship places allocated by the Canadian Government in 2021.
+MOSAIC expects to have up around 60 more sponsorship places allocated by the Canadian Government in 2021.